-According to a live counter, developed by Internet Live Stats, we will be hitting 2 billion blog sites by 2020.
-Tumblr reports that they’ve got over 440 million blogs live right now.
-Basically, if you’re trying to get your blog noticed, the numbers seem like it isn’t in your favor.
+Basically, if you’re trying to get your blog noticed, the numbers might still seem like they aren’t in your favor.
 No need to worry, we’ll give you useful, easy-to-understand methods to reel in a niche audience through search engine optimization and much more.

 Cross-Post Your Blog on Multiple Platforms

 One trick that many bloggers do not try is linking their blog to multiple platforms.
 This is the easiest work that has probably the greatest upside to catching the attention of the audience that you hopefully have already garnered.
 Use Facebook, Instagram, Medium, and LinkedIn to cross-post (use a good amount of new copy for this strategy) and share your latest piece of content.
 You’re bound to get your blog noticed when your readers and friends may only be checking one of your streams of information throughout the day.